-Vision 2040 set two "macroeconomic" or overarching goals for the U.S. Virgin Islands.
-The first is to reach full employment by 2030 when jobs are plentiful.
-It does not mean that everyone has a job; rather, no one is jobless unless they do not want to be employed.
+Vision 2040 sets two "macroeconomic" or overarching goals for the U.S. Virgin Islands.
+The first is to reach full employment by 2030, which does not mean that everyone has a job; rather, no one is jobless unless they do not want to be employed.

 The second macroeconomic goal is to achieve economic stability by 2040.
 This means that growth and prosperity have taken root, there are no excessive fluctuations in GDP, and prices for goods and services are reasonable, manageable, and stable.

 Increase locally sourced food from 3% to 35% of local food demand.
 Agriculture-related industrial production will increase from 2% of GDP to represent 5% of GDP.

 The U.S. Virgin Islands will become a Blue Economy research center of excellence in the world for ocean-based tropical environments.

 Healthcare and health sciences will increase from 7% of GDP to 15% of the U.S. Virgin Island’s overall GDP.